Top digital marketing & PR trends for 2019

 Outsourcing to freelance digital marketing experts

 The need to build and maintain a consistent online identity will require more marketing muscle than ever.
 But will marketing now become the department with the lowest operating costs and the highest payroll?

 The rise of the gig economy has made it so much easier for companies to hire individuals to help them build up, promote, and advertise their content.
 However, up until now if you wanted to have it all done in one you either had to find a very multi-talented and fast working freelancer or hire a very expensive agency.

 Now we’re seeing a move towards greater online cooperation.
 Instead of hiring one freelancer for PR, content creation, social and growth marketing, freelance marketing teams are banding together to offer an all in one service at a lower cost and higher quality than traditional marketing agencies.

-With this 2019 cheatsheet you’re now ready to get on track as soon as you head back to the office.
+With this 2019 cheatsheet of PR trends, you’re now ready to get on track as soon as you head back to the office.
 So sit back, relax and Happy New Year!

 Be ahead of the game